-Do you operate a tourist accommodation (e.g. hotel, bed and breakfast, holiday park, camp site or marina) in the Netherlands?
+Do you operate a tourist accommodation such as a hotel, bed and breakfast, holiday park, camp site, or marina in the Netherlands?
 You have to pay the municipal tourist tax for providing accommodation to guests from outside your municipality.
 You can pass on the tourist tax to your guests.

-You have to declare the tourist tax each year, for the previous year, to the municipal authorities.
+You must keep a visitor register.
 Your municipality can ask you to submit the information from your visitor register with your tourist tax return.

 Types of tourist tax